-People teaching in Christian higher education settings may be able to qualify for admission to the "Current Faculty Track" Ph.D. program.
-Others in educational ministry roles may qualify for the hybrid Ed.D. program.
+People teaching in Christian higher education settings may be able to qualify for admission to the Hybrid Ph.D. program.
+Others in educational ministry roles may qualify for the Hybrid Ed.D. program.
 Both programs utilize blended online and residential courses for four weeks of June and one week of November for four years.
 Coursework precedes and follows class sessions.

 Frequently Asked Questions

 - What are the Hybrid Ph.D. and Ed.D.
 Programs?

 - How long does it take to complete the modular doctoral programs?

 - What is the purpose of the Ph.D. and Ed.D. programs?

 - What is the difference between the Ph.D. and the Ed.D. programs?